From Challenge to Change: Design Principles for AI Transformations: Findings

-\end{enumerate} \paragraph{\textbf{Governance and Ethics}} AI rise brings ethical challenges for organizations.
+\paragraph{\textbf{Governance and Ethics}} AI rise brings ethical challenges for organizations.
 Therefore, Governance and Ethics are foundational pillars for responsible AI integration — what is allowed and how organizations shall verify it.
-The following DPs aim to ensure responsible AI governance. \begin{enumerate}[label=\roman*] \item \textit{Determine clear AI application guidelines}: Because practitioners could query models using sensitive data, therefore it is salutary to establish internal guidelines regarding the utilization of AI solutions.
+The following DPs aim to ensure responsible AI governance. \begin{enumerate}[label=\roman*] \item \textit{Determine clear AI application guidelines}: AI use brings risks and ethical implications.
+For example, practitioners could query models using sensitive data; therefore it is advisable to establish internal guidelines regarding the utilization of AI solutions.

 \begin{quote} \textbf{P04:} \textit{We have a general framework for using external solutions.
 Some colleagues used chatGPT, especially when we didn't have yet available the internal tool.
 But then, they were very mindful about what to ask, to remove proprietary data and keep it generic, so that they can still have their answer and convert it back to something with proprietary information in it.} \end{quote}